opensearch-project/documentation-website/_replication-plugin/get-started.md

 Possible statuses are `SYNCING`, `BOOTSTRAPING`, `PAUSED`, and `REPLICATION NOT IN PROGRESS`.

-The leader and follower checkpoint values begin as negative numbers and reflect the number of shards you have (-1 for one shard, -5 for five shards, and so on).
+The leader and follower checkpoint values begin as negative numbers and reflect the shard count (-1 for one shard, -5 for five shards, and so on).
 The values increment with each change and illustrate how many updates the follower is behind the leader.
 If the indices are fully synced, the values are the same.

 To confirm that replication is actually happening, add a document to the leader index: